Navin-pragaash/Navin-pragaash/README.md

 - 👋 Hi, I’m @Navin-pragaash Welcome to my Github Profile, I am a Product building Enthusiast and a Embedded Systems Programmer
-- 👀 I’m interested in Signal Processing and Real time Critical System design
+- I’m interested in Signal Processing and Real time Critical System design
+-
-- 🌱 I’m currently learning advanced concepts in Printed circuit Board design with EMI/EMC
+-  I’m currently learning advanced concepts in Printed circuit Board design with EMI/EMC
+-
 -  I’m looking to collaborate on Startup Research and development team for learning new things and to effectively enhance my skills
+-
+- Reach me
+- www.linkedin.com/in/navinpragaash
-- 📫 How to reach me ... www.linkedin.com/in/navinpragaash   navinpragaash.g@sastra.ac.in
+- navinpragaash.g@sastra.ac.in

 <!---